 Miami Grand Prix shuttle service

-Six of the parking lots listed above run a Miami F1 shuttle service to take ticket holders to the circuit.
-At the 2022 Miami Grand Prix the shuttle service was pretty frequent with fairly reasonable wait times in nice air conditioned coaches.
+Five of the parking lots run a Miami F1 shuttle service to take ticket holders to the circuit.
+At last year’s Miami Grand Prix the shuttle service was pretty frequent with fairly reasonable wait times in nice air conditioned coaches.

 After the race on Sunday when the traffic around the circuit was bad the wait times were at their longest.
 There were delays of over an hour for people leaving the circuit to get on a bus after the chequered flag had waved.